percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 * association_id: An value that identifies a distinct DTLS association between an endpoint and the key distributor.

-* conf_id: Optional identifier that uniquely specifies which conference this media flow is in.

 * dtls_message: the content of the DTLS message received by the endpoint or to be sent to the endpoint.